kzr8/moe-junyuanpri/_departments/English Language.md

 ### **CURRICULUM**

 ##### **STELLAR (P1-P6)**
-STELLAR stands for Strategies in the Teaching of the English Language Learning and Reading.
-Central to the STELLAR programme is reading, and anchored through the wide variety of interesting books, are the teaching of the various language skills as well as the development of social skills such as teamwork and opportunities for pupils to work independently.
-Through this programme, pupils have become avid readers and are more proficient, and confident, EL communicator.
+STELLAR stands for Strategies in the Teaching of the English Language Learning and Reading. &nbsp;Central to the STELLAR programme is reading, and anchored through the wide variety of interesting books, are the teaching of the various language skills as well as the development of social skills such as teamwork and opportunities for pupils to work independently. &nbsp;Through this programme, pupils have become avid readers and are more proficient, and confident, EL communicator.

 ### **PROGRAMMES**